RayBenefield/Forge-Dev-Kit/feature-requests.md

    another object using filters, but we cannot spawn other objects using filters meaning that we can't abstract the act of spawning objects, they have to manage their own spawning
+ - **Use `This: Team` or `Activator: Team` in Conditions** - Right now we have to hardcode the team that we are working with into our script conditions.
+To abstract this it would be great to be able to use the `activator` or `this` team to keep those conditions generic and not have them be changed or setup for every single team